voicenter/umbraco-headless/README.md

     ]
 }
 ```
 4. Make sure you have `UmbracoData.json` file in static folder of your nuxt project.
+5. Make sure you have all the created components in your pages folder.
 But if you don't have all the needed components - the plugin will setup the index.vue component for all the missing components routes.
-5. Make sure you have all the created components in your pages folder

 :warning: Be aware that this module will automatically setup the Vuex storage for your Nuxt project.